Kayden-lolasery/Animal-adoption-EDA-ML---Capstone-project/README.md

 # Animal-adoption-EDA-ML---Capstone-project

 - [Goal](https://github.com/lolasery/Animal-adoption-EDA-ML---Capstone-project/blob/main/README.md#goal)
 - [Sub-goal]()

+## Problem statement
+- need to maximise adoption rates to ensure adoption shelters are not completely dependent on government funding as well as to improve the quality of life of animals and pet owners
 ## Goal
 - to assist shelters in identifying features to take note of when trying to improve adoption rates.